glat/MultiLinter/README.md

 ```

 #### Advanced
-You can modify behaviour of MultiLinter, enable or disable integrated linters or add new ones by changing its configuration.
+You can modify behaviour of MultiLinter, enable or disable integrated linters or add new ones by changing its json configuration.

-Json config file is a list of linters which overrides the default config (see config.json in repository).
+Json config file is a list of linters which overrides the default config (see config.json in repository for the base one).

-Each linter has these options:
-- enabled (boolean): enables or disables these linter.
-- additionalArguments (string): additional argument you can use to add other options to the linter (pay attention to quote any arguments
+Each property in json allows you to call the linter executable in a way it will return json result and extract warnings and errors from that json file by using right selectors.